 Types There are different types of MD 421, the main difference between them being the type of connector ﬁtted.
 The models are:

-MD421 N The MD 421 N is fitted with a 3-pin plug according to DIN 41524 which is symmetrically wired according to DIN 45594.
-This microphone is fitted with a roll-off filter.
+MD421 N The MD 421 N is ﬁtted with a three-pin plug according to DIN 41524 which is symmetrically wired according to DIN 45594.
+This mic is ﬁtted with a roll-off ﬁlter.

 MD 421-2 The MD 421-2 is ﬁtted with a large 3-pin Tuchel plug as preferred by most European Broadcasting Authorities which is also wired symmetrically.
 The IVID 421-2 is a low-impedance microphone.
 A roll-off ﬁlter is not provided with this model.

 MD421-U The MD 421-U is provided with a 3-pin Cannon plug (XLR).
 It is, as the other two models, a low-impedance mic which is symmetrically wired.
 A roll-off ﬁlter is provided.
 Two versions of the MD 421-U are available: MD 421-U-4 with adapter for ⅜-inch threads and MD 421-U-5 with adapter for ⅝-inch x 27G threads.
 The MD 421 N and the MD 421-2 are available in light grey heavy-duty ﬁnish.
 The models MD 421-U-4 and MD 421-U-5 feature a matt-black housing.

 Directional Properties The MD 421 has a cardioid directional characteristic which means that the maximum insensitivity to unwanted sound sources is at about 180°.
 The directional index of the MD 421 at 1000 Hz and 180° is at least 18 dB.
 This means that sound from the rear with a frequency of 1000 Hz produces an 18 dB lower signal as sound of the same intensity reaching the microphone from the front.
 As can be seen from the polar diagram, the MD 421 should therefore be spoken into directly from the front.